loveencounterflow/ltsort/README.md

-we have created the graph with an (implicit) setting `loners: true`, which causes lone tasks to be singled out as the first (possibly empty) list; had we created the graph with `loners: false` (or called `LTSORT.group graph, false`), the first groupp of tasks would have become `[ 'F', 'δ', 'α' ]`.
+we have created the graph with an (implicit) setting `loners: true`, which causes lone tasks to be singled out as the first (possibly empty) list; had we created the graph with `loners: false` (or called `LTSORT.group graph, false`), the first group of tasks would have become `[ 'F', 'δ', 'α' ]`.

-Observe that the ordering of nodes within each group is not defined; it may or may not change when nodes and edges are added in a different order.
+Observe that **(1)** the ordering of nodes within each group is not defined;
+it may or may not change when nodes and edges are added in a different order;
+**(2)** tasks appear as soon as possible in the listing, meaning that there's a chance that a given task could be accomplished later than indicated here.
+As with `LTSORT.linearize`, the result given is just one possible solution to the constraints given, and not necessarily the only one.